 - They usually contain single text items.

 - They may also contain key-value pairs, such as John Miller (ID1234567).

-- They contain a Remove icon , which is invisible if the token is in edit mode.
+- They contain a (Remove) icon, which is only visible if the token is in edit mode.

 Tokens with a surrounding tokenizer